 Shortstop is one of every baseball team’s most important defensive positions.
 They play a crucial role in the defense and are often one of the most active defense members other than the pitcher.

-As a result, it is important for every team to acquire a good shortstop.
+As a result, every team needs to acquire a good shortstop.
 Trevor Story has emerged as one of the best shortstops in the MLB in recent years.

 Trevor Story was drafted in 2011 by the Colorado Rockies, but he did not break into the MLB until 2016.

-Mr. Story has an interesting set of rookie cards because some were printed when he was drafted in 2011, and others were made in 2016 when he made his debut.
+Mr. Story has an exciting set of rookie cards because some were printed when he was drafted in 2011, and others were made in 2016 when he made his debut.